 6. When do milk teeth start shedding?

-Milk teeth start shedding between the age of 6-7 years but all the milk teeth are replaced by the permanent teeth only by the age of 11-12 years.
-So, preserving the milk teeth are very important.
+Milk teeth start shedding between the age of 6-7 years but all the milk teeth are replaced by permanent teeth only by the age of 11-12 years.
+So, preserving the milk teeth is very important.

-Good oral hygiene should be maintained, and the parent or care giver should brush the child’s teeth at least till the age of 6-7 years and after that also the child should be supervised by an adult while brushing.
+Good oral hygiene should be maintained, and the parent or caregiver should brush the child’s teeth at least till the age of 6-7 years after that also the child should be supervised by an adult while brushing.

 7. How to deal with teething pain?